Category Archives: procrastination

 Who would you choose for a master mind group?
 Collaborate and get it done!

-Tune in Monday for the last in this series for beating procrastination!
+Tune in tomorrow for the last in this series for beating procrastination!

 Get Things Done: 4 Ways to Collaborate for Accountability-Part 2